flatlogic/light-blue-dashboard/CONTRIBUTING.md

-# Contributing to Sing App
+# Contributing to Light Blue

 Your contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.